zhaozhizhuo/MLTCM-FMHTM/README.md

+# MLTCM-FMHTM

+This is our Pytorch implementation for the paper:

+> Zhizhuo Zhao,Jiasheng Si, Xueping Peng, Muyun Yang, Bing Xu, Weiyu Zhang.
+Wenpeng Lu, and Yifei Wang(2026).
+MLTCM: A Multi-label Syndrome Differentiation Benchmark in Traditional Chinese Medicine.
+ACM Transactions on Asian and Low-Resource Language Information Processing, 2026.

+# Abstract

+Syndrome differentiation (SD), the process of identifying syndromes using four types of diagnostic information, is fundamental in Traditional Chinese Medicine (TCM).Despite recent advances, existing resources remain limited: the widely used ZYTCM dataset only provides single-label main syndrome annotations and overlooks accompanying syndromes, which does not reflect real clinical practice.To address this gap, we propose a multi-label SD task and introduce MLTCM, a Chinese dataset annotated with multiple syndromes corresponding to a wide range of pathological features.
+Through extensive comparisons with existing datasets, we show that both fine-tuned models and large language models (LLMs) struggle due to MLTCM’s complex semantics and pronounced long-tail distribution.
+To overcome these challenges, we develop a novel framework FMHTM designed for multi-label SD in TCM.
+Our results highlight the dataset’s difficulty and the importance of robust modeling strategies to capture nuanced TCM patterns.

 The repository contains a dataset we constructed for a multi-label syndrome differentiation task in Traditional Chinese Medicine (TCM).

 **Due to the sensitivity of medical data, we will make the dataset publicly available as soon as we obtain permission from the hospital.**